shelleyyyyy/ChatApp/README.md

 * There are no installs required for this repo

-* There are two ways to run the application:
+* There are three ways to run the application:

 ### 1: Run the test file with pre-built network topology

 1. Run "python test.py" in the console
+### 1: Run the test file with pre-built network topology

+1. Run "python test_large.py" in the console
+2. Check the test.txt file for test results

 ### 2: Boot the sever and connect clients